 Superior Preparation | Extraordinary Results

-"The Career Development team searched day and night for high caliber internships that could provide good foundations for our careers.
-They made sure we found an internship we were excited about that would also help us understand the sector we were exploring."—Brenda Ponton, MESM 2013
+"The Career Development team searched day and night for high-caliber internships that could provide good foundations for our careers.
+They made sure we found an internship we were excited about and that would help us understand the sector we were exploring."—Brenda Ponton, MESM 2013

 Professional experience allows students to learn about a particular field, develop contacts, and apply what they have learned in the classroom to real world situations.
-Coming out of a professional school with no practical experience and/or no internship experience is undesirable to most employers.
-In fact, practical experience ranks at the top of the list of what employers would like to see in job candidates.
+Coming out of a professional school without either practical experience or internship experience is undesirable to most employers.
+In fact, practical experience ranks at the top of the list of what employers like to see in job candidates.

-As such, the Bren School places a strong emphasis on professional experience, and students are encouraged to complete an internship during the summer between their first and second years.
-The Career Development team works closely with students to help them secure rewarding internships in various sectors, organizations, and locations across the US and world depending on their interests and career goals.
+The Bren School places a strong emphasis on professional experience, and students are encouraged to complete an internship during the summer between their first and second year.
+The Career Development team works closely with students to help them secure rewarding internships in various sectors and organizations, and in locations across the U.S. and the world, depending on their interests and career goals.

 of MESM interns over the last 2 years received some sort of funding for their summer internships